muratk5n/thirdwave/en/2022/02/h2-end-use.md

 Homes can utilize H2 based fuel-cells to power entire households.
 A 2 KW fuel-cell system will use up 80 kg of H2 annually, and is more than enough to power home devices.
 Note that as a by-product fuel-cells also generate heat which can be used as winter time heating.
-The hydrogen can be suplied as seperate canisters to be bought regularly, through pipelines.
-H2 can even be generated from rooftop solar and be converted into hydrogen.
-Tanks are compressed H2, a product by Lavo [7] stores H2 as metallic hydride.
+H2 fuel can be suplied in seperate canisters bought regularly, or through pipelines.
+H2 can even be generated from rooftop solar to be converted into hydrogen.
+Tanks can be compressed H2, or as with a product by Lavo [7] in metallic hydride.

 <a name='combust'/>